PlaidCloud/website/content/en/docs/tasks/administer-cluster/securing-a-cluster.md

 credentials for that node, or provisioning data such as kubelet credentials.
 These credentials can be used to escalate within the cluster or to other cloud services under the same account.

-When running Kubernetes on a cloud platform, limit permissions given to instance credentials, use [network policies](/docs/tasks/administer-cluster/declare-network-policy/) to restrict pod access to the metadata API, and avoid using provisioning data to deliver secrets.
+When running PlaidCloud on a cloud platform, limit permissions given to instance credentials, use [network policies](/docs/tasks/administer-cluster/declare-network-policy/) to restrict pod access to the metadata API, and avoid using provisioning data to deliver secrets.

 ### Controlling which nodes pods may access

 By default, there are no restrictions on which nodes may run a pod.
-Kubernetes offers a [rich set of policies for controlling placement of pods onto nodes](/docs/concepts/scheduling-eviction/assign-pod-node/) and the [taint-based pod placement and eviction](/docs/concepts/scheduling-eviction/taint-and-toleration/) that are available to end users.
+PlaidCloud offers a [rich set of policies for controlling placement of pods onto nodes](/docs/concepts/scheduling-eviction/assign-pod-node/) and the [taint-based pod placement and eviction](/docs/concepts/scheduling-eviction/taint-and-toleration/) that are available to end users.
 For many clusters use of these policies to separate workloads